 Country of Origin: Grenada

-Health Benefits: Anti Diabetic, Anti Microbial, Antioxidants, Anti Inflamatory, Circulatory System, Dental, Feminine Health, Vitamins & Minerals
+Health Benefits: Anti Diabetic, Anti Microbial, Antioxidants, Anti Inflammatory, Circulatory System, Dental, Feminine Health, Vitamins & Minerals

 The word 'chocolate' comes from two words in Nahuatl, the language spoken by many native groups: chocolate, which translated literally means 'hot water', and cacahuatl, which referred to a bitter beverage made with cocoa.
 Cocoa husks are a by-product of the chocolate making process, representing 10%‒17% of the total cocoa bean weight and are a source of nutrients and interesting compounds, such as fiber (although water insoluble), cocoa volatile compounds, proteins, minerals, vitamins, and a large spectrum of polyphenols.

-Studies have been conducted into cocoa husks and cocoa beans generally to demonstrate the following health benefits: antibacterial, anticariogenic (dental), anticarcinogenic, antidiabetic, anti-inflammatory, antitumoral, antiviral, cardiovascular, circulatory and feminine health.
+Studies have been conducted into cocoa husks and cocoa beans generally to demonstrate the following health benefits: anti-diabetic, antimicrobial, antioxidants, anti-inflammatory, circulatory system, dental, feminine health, vitamins and minerals.